H Index of Web of Science 5

 Curriculum Vitae Download •

-In particular, I have been studying plant communities, using a functional approach, in response to climate (mainly aridity) and management (such as grazing or reforestation practices).
+In particular, I have been studying plant communities of dryland woodlands, studying their taxonomic and functional diversity, in response to climate (mainly aridity) and management (such as grazing intensity or nutrient deposition).
 Most of these works have been conducted in the Montado ecosystem (an open oak woodland) in the southern, dryland, regions of Portugal.

 A little on a side note, during the PhD studies, I have been learning more about open science and good scientific practices, subjects that interest me a lot.

 Maestre, F.T., Le Bagousse-Pinguet, Y., Delgado-Baquerizo, M., Eldridge, D.J., Saiz, H., Berdugo, M., ...
 Köbel, M., … Nunes, A., …& Gross, N. (2022) Grazing and ecosystem service delivery in global drylands.Science, 378(6622), 915-920.
 DOI:10.1126/science.abq4062 (IF2022 56,9; Q1 Multidisciplinary Sciences)

 Wendt, C.F., Nunes, A., Köbel, M., Verble, R., Matos, P., Boieiro, M. & Branquinho, C. (2021) Ant functional structure and diversity changes along a post-grazing succession in Mediterranean oak woodlands.Agroforestry Systems, 95, 1217-1228.
 DOI:10.1007/s10457-021-00648-0 (IF2021 2,419; Q3 Forestry)